CasparCG/server/README.txt

 software used to play out and record professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.

-This release is NOT considered tested and stable, but is NOT intended for use in professional production.
+This release is NOT considered tested and stable, and it is NOT intended for use in professional production.

 More information is available at http://casparcg.com/